cambaughn/stellar_backend/README.md

 ## Getting Started

+### Installation

+1. From the root of this directory, run `yarn` or `npm install` to install packages

+### Running the app

-`mysql.server start` to start the mysql server
+1. `mysql.server start` to start the mysql server

-`mysql -u root -p` to access the mysql terminal
+2. `mysql -u root -p` to access the mysql terminal

-`nodemon server/server.js` to start express server on port 1337
+3. `nodemon server/server.js` to start express server on port 1337

+> Currently not using the redis server.
+4 and 5 not necessary.

-`redis-server` to start the redis server
+4. `redis-server` to start the redis server

-`redis-cli` to monitor and check values in redis ( `KEYS *` to check keys, `GET key` to see that entry)
+5. `redis-cli` to monitor and check values in redis ( `KEYS *` to check keys, `GET key` to see that entry)